junlinchen12138/cse15l-lab-reports-2/labreport1.md

 **[https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)**

-Log into your account
+1. Log into your account

-Under 'Additional Accounts' look for the button labled `cs15lwi22***`
+2. Under 'Additional Accounts' click  the button labled `cs15lwi22***`
 ![Image](courseaccount.png)

-Your course specific account is your username listed on the page which is identified by the letters shown at the end of your username.
+3. Your course specific account is your username listed on the page which is identified by the letters shown at the end of your username.

 ### Using SSH
 ---